deepkit-rest/rest/src/rest/README.md

 action() {}
 ```

-Note that you MUST NOT define Actions using ONLY the `@http` decorator, which means you should avoid decorations like `@http.GET()` and `@http.POST()`, which would make the Action a regular HTTP Action rather than a REST Action and most features of this library are not available for a regular HTTP Action.
+> You MUST NOT define Actions using ONLY the `@http` decorator, which means you should avoid decorations like `@http.GET()` and `@http.POST()` because this would make the Action a regular HTTP Action rather than a REST Action and most features of this library are not available for a regular HTTP Action.

-An Action can be a Detailed Action:
+Actions can be "detailed":

 ```ts
 @rest.action("GET").detailed()